 - Thirdly, shower.
 Showering after coming back inside will reduce allergen and other trigger exposures that you bring back into your home.
 Additionally, you can decrease home allergen exposure by cleaning your clothes in your laundry room and brushing off your shoes.

-While exercise is important and many of us love to get outdoors, extreme heat can lead to exacerbation.
+While exercise is important and many of us love to get outdoors, extreme heat can lead to an exacerbation.
 If you need to go outside, avoid the hot parts of the day.
 Make sure to avoid smokers and stay far away from heavily congested city roads.

 USE AIR CONDITIONERS: